ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

  * INCLUDED All Features of Major Release 2013.1231.2014
  * INCLUDED All Features of Major Release 2013.1231.2013
  * NEW Renamed Distribution Files on Special Gold Edition.
- * NEW Action Link Cron on left is accessible only with [WP Crontrol](//wordpress.org/plugins/wp-crontrol/) Active.
+ * NEW Action Link Cron is accessible only with [WP Crontrol](//wordpress.org/plugins/wp-crontrol/) Active.
  * NEW Fully Compatible with WordPress Multisite Install.
- * THANKS to [Jan Dembrowsky](//wordpress.org/support/profile/jdembowski) for help me to discover this issue!
+ * THANKS to [Jan Dembowski](//wordpress.org/support/profile/jdembowski) for help me to discover this issue!
  * BUMP Version 2013 Build 1231 Revision 2015
 = 2013.1231.2014 =
 * Major Release 2014 [STABLE][RELOADED] The state of art for fix big core bug!
  * Please update as soon as possible!
- * Zero Bug Major Release 2014 Reloaded Build 2015-01-16
+ * Major Release 2014 Reloaded Branche 2013 Build 2015-02-21
- * The state of art for fix big core bug since WordPress 2.5+ to date!
+ * The state of art for fix big core bug since WordPress 2.5+
  * 4 Jan 2014 3:57 100.000 Downloads!
- * Fix Missed Schedule Failed Future Posts Scheduled Virtual Cron Job Items.
+ * Fix Missed Schedule Failed Future Posts Scheduled Items.
  * Full Support and Compatibility for WordPress 2.5+ ~ 4.1+
  * Preemptive Support for WordPress 4.2-alpha
  * Compatible with WordPress, bbPress, Buddypress.